More information about these courses can be found in Carleton University’s Undergraduate Calendar.

 Prerequisite(s): normally restricted to students entering the first year of a B.A., B.Cog.Sc., B.Co.M.S., B. Econ., or B.G.In.S. program.

 What is consciousness?
 On the one hand, consciousness is familiar to all of us since we are conscious beings.
-On the other hand, consciousness is one of the most intriguing and perplexing phenomena in the known universe!
-In the words of philosopher Daniel Dennett, “Human consciousness is just about the last surviving mystery.
-A mystery is a phenomenon that people don’t know how to think about—yet.”
-So, how have philosophers answered the question: what is consciousness?
+On the other hand, consciousness is one of the most mysterious and intriguing phenomena in the known universe!
+How have philosophers answered the question: what is consciousness?
 Over the coming weeks, you’ll gain an appreciation of some of the answers to this question by surveying the interdisciplinary field of consciousness studies.

-Our learning journey will begin with a look at why consciousness is such a perplexing topic.
-We’ll examine whether consciousness represents something truly mysterious, or whether we can understand how conscious experience works with the tools of philosophy and the cognitive sciences like psychology, neuroscience, and computer science.
+Our learning journey will begin with a look at why consciousness is such a perplexing phenomenon.
+We’ll examine whether consciousness represents something truly mysterious, or whether we can understand how conscious experience works with the tools of philosophy and the cognitive sciences.
 As we proceed, we’ll learn about various theories of consciousness, our conscious experiences of the world and of the self, and the relationship between subjective conscious experience and physical events in the brain.
 We’ll also learn about the unconscious mind, agency and free will, altered states of consciousness, the evolution of consciousness, and whether artificial consciousness is possible.
-Along the way, you will have the opportunity to develop your reading, writing and critical thinking skills, and to engage in some very interesting thought experiments!
+Along the way, you will have the opportunity to develop your reading, writing and critical thinking skills, and to engage in some very interesting thought experiments.

 Prerequisite(s): normally restricted to students entering the first year of a B.A., B.Cog.Sc., B.Co.M.S., B. Econ., or B.G.In.S. program.